magit/emacsql/README.md

 are synchronous.

-Any [readable lisp value][readable] can be stored as a value in Emacsql, including numbers, strings, symbols, lists, vectors, and closures.
-Emacsql has no concept of "TEXT" values; it's all just lisp objects.
+Any [readable lisp value][readable] can be stored as a value in EmacSQL, including numbers, strings, symbols, lists, vectors, and closures.
+EmacSQL has no concept of "TEXT" values; it's all just lisp objects.
 The lisp object `nil` corresponds 1:1 with `NULL` in the database.

 This package includes custom native binaries for communicating with a SQLite database.
 When linked with GNU Readline, or when run in Windows, the official sqlite3 command shell is incapable of correct interaction.
-If your own package depends on Emacsql as a database it also means you don't have to rely on the user having particular software installed.
+If your own package depends on EmacSQL as a database it also means you don't have to rely on the user having particular software installed.